 As a continuation of the seasonal school we organised in October last year, we are delighted to host a second follow-up workshop.
-Confirmed speakers are
+Confirmed speakers are (click on the names to see the lectures)

 Stefanie Sonner (Radboud University Nijmegen)